Table of Contents Show

 Being non-biodegradable, plastic takes approx 500 to 1000 years to completely degrade.
 Thus, it collects over time.

-Plastic pollution refers to the accumulation of plastic objects and particles on earth.
+It refers to the accumulation of plastic objects and particles on earth.
 It negatively impacts both the environment and the living beings.

 Plastic decays but does not decompose.